aswasi/Ethiopia/Stata/README.md

 }
 ```

 Finally, the last part of the file enables the global macros used throughout the analsyis.
 The advantage of using global macros is it eliminates the hard-coding of any commands and ensures code portability across machines.
-Lines 68-84 define the global macros.
 ```{stata}
 global date $S_DATE
 local dir `c(pwd)'